Erastuskanyatta/PHP-Yii2-Framework/index.md

  ### Understanding the Folder Structure and directories

  First, let's check what happens when we just open the advanced template in the browser.
-So now if you have put the advanced directory correctly into the document root, you can visit your localhost/advanced <!-- what is localhost/advanced, a link? how do you visit that? in a terminal? -->
+So now if you have the advanced directory correctly in the document root, you can visit your localhost/advanced <!-- what is localhost/advanced, a link? how do you visit that? in a terminal? -->
  NB.You can rename  the `advanced` from `advanced` to any favorite name that you think about.later we will see how we rename.In our case lets rename the `advanced` from `advanced` to `test`.
 You should see the following directories on your code editor;
 ```bash